-- A. Upon written application and the deposit of thirty dollars (\$30.), the village Enforcement Officer may, in his discretion, issue a permit for the open storage of one (l) motor vehicle otherwise prohibited by this chapter, pending the making of such repairs as are necessary to place this vehicle in condition for legal operation for use on the public highway or for such use as it was originally intended. - B. The application shall: - (1) Include a representation and agreement by the applicant that the applicant intends within the permit period to make all such necessary repairs and that if such repairs have not been made by the end of the permit period that the applicant will terminate the open storage of such motor vehicle within the Village of Port Dickinson. - (2) State whether the applicant is the owner of said vehicle or, if not, the name and address of the owner, together with a complete description of the vehicle, the repairs to be effected and whether the applicant will make the repairs himself or, if not, the person or persons who will make such repairs. - (3) Set forth the place where the vehicle is presently stored, the place where the repairs will be made and the name and address of the owner of such property or the tenant in possession. - (4) Contain a license to the village to enter the premises where the vehicle is stored for the purpose of inspecting the same, for removing the vehicle from said premises and for destroying the same following the expiration of the permit.
+A. Upon written application and the deposit of a fee, the Village Enforcement Officer may, in their discretion, issue a permit for the open storage of one (l) motor vehicle otherwise prohibited by this chapter, pending the making of such repairs as are necessary to place this vehicle in condition for legal operation for use on the public highway or for such use as it was originally intended.
+Such fee shall be set by resolution of the Village Board.
+[Amended 3-12-24, LL 4-2024]

+B. The application shall:

+- (1) Include a representation and agreement by the applicant that the applicant intends within the permit period to make all such necessary repairs and that if such repairs have not been made by the end of the permit period that the applicant will terminate the open storage of such motor vehicle within the Village of Port Dickinson. - (2) State whether the applicant is the owner of said vehicle or, if not, the name and address of the owner, together with a complete description of the vehicle, the repairs to be effected and whether the applicant will make the repairs himself or, if not, the person or persons who will make such repairs. - (3) Set forth the place where the vehicle is presently stored, the place where the repairs will be made and the name and address of the owner of such property or the tenant in possession. - (4) Contain a license to the village to enter the premises where the vehicle is stored for the purpose of inspecting the same, for removing the vehicle from said premises and for destroying the same following the expiration of the permit.
 Such license shall be irrevocable for a period of ninety (90) days from the expiration of the permit. - C. A five dollar (\$5.) fee shall be charged for the permit and the applicant shall deposit with the village thirty dollars (\$30.), which deposit shall be refunded if within the period the vehicle shall cease to be a motor vehicle prohibited by the provisions of this chapter or shall cease to be openly stored within the Village of Port Dickinson at the owner's expense, but if neither condition is complied with, such thirty dollar (\$30.) deposit shall be forfeited to the Village of Port Dickinson. - D. A separate permit shall be required for each vehicle and shall only be valid as to that vehicle and as to that particular place of storage designated in the application.
 All permits shall be issued for not in excess of sixty (60) days and may be extended only once up to fifteen (15) days.